 By practicing and promoting sustainable consumption and production patterns, we send a message to our decision makers that we want sustainable alternatives to be made the norm with policies that make them more accessible for all, safer and more affordable.

-In 2015 we began the campaign Change for the Planet – Care for the People dedicated to inspiring individuals and communities to commit to sustainable ways of life.
+In 2015 we began the collective CIDSE initiative Change for the Planet – Care for the People, dedicated to inspiring individuals and communities to commit to sustainable ways of life.
 We develop multimedia materials and organize spaces for activists to learn from each other how to live more sustainably in their daily lives.
 A project that, inspired by the Encyclical Laudato Si’, put at the center the call for an ecological conversion: a deep transformation towards a more sustainable way of living rooted in our values and a moral call to answer with our daily actions to “the cry of the poor and the cry of the earth”.

-Visit the website of our sustainable lifestyles campaign.
+Visit the website of our collective initiative.